Du er her:

 The notes must contain the following:

 - Itemization of the income of the project.
 Contributions from all sources must appear in the notes.
-Transferred subsidy funds from the Mini Programme Agreement must appear separately.
+Transferred subsidy funds from the Disability Fund must appear separately.

 - Contributions and calculations of the partner organisation itself must appear in the notes.